PreethamVaranasi/graphql-crud-app/README.md

         PORT = required port number
         MONGO_URI = 'mongodb uri'

-2. go to backend folder and run npm run dev for running backend in development mode.
+2. Go to backend folder and run npm run dev for running backend in development mode.

 3. Open a new command line and navigate to fronend and run npm start to run frontend.